stamp-labs/stamp/CI.md

 The essence of a Kanban board is to channel and reflect utilization of resources, so the number of items that are allowed in a column, is based on the available resources.
 If there are only two developers, it doesn’t make sense to have 20 items in a column.
 Usually there’s one “row” per “processing unit” (developer).
 It’s not just lists of tasks, changing their state from open to closed.

-# Plan more and review with more confidence!
+# Plan more and reviews with more confidence!

 ## Arguments Against Feature Branching and Pull Requests

-(Redundant AI generated shit!)

-1. **Isolation and Accumulating Conflicts**: Feature branches create isolation, leading to accumulating conflicts over time.
-This makes integration more difficult and time-consuming.
-2. **Delayed Integration**: Features developed in isolation may not integrate well with other changes, leading to surprises and additional work when merging back to the main branch.
-3. **False Sense of Security**: Pull requests and code reviews can create a false sense of security, potentially leading to less careful development practices.
-4. **Bottlenecks in Development Flow**: Waiting for code reviews and approvals can create bottlenecks, slowing down the development process.
-5. **Reduced Responsibility**: Relying on others to catch issues through code reviews may reduce developers' sense of responsibility for their own code quality.
-6. **Inefficient Use of Time**: Code reviews often happen after significant work has been done, making it less efficient to address fundamental issues.
-7. **Lack of Focus in Reviews**: Uncoordinated and random code reviews without clear focus can lead to superficial feedback and missed critical issues.
-8. **Delayed Feedback**: Feature branches delay feedback on how code integrates with the main codebase and other ongoing changes.
-9. **Hiding Valuable Changes**: Useful refactoring or improvements might be hidden in feature branches, depriving the team of immediate benefits.
-10. **Risk of Feature Cancellation**: If a feature is canceled, valuable changes within the branch might be lost or overlooked.
-11. **Difficulty in Testing**: Testing feature branches in isolation doesn't guarantee they'll work when integrated into the main codebase.
-12. **Reduced Collaboration**: Feature branches can lead to reduced collaboration as developers work in silos.
-13. **Increased Cognitive Load**: Managing multiple branches and their states adds complexity to the development process.
-14. **Decreased Visibility**: Long-lived feature branches decrease visibility into ongoing work for the rest of the team.
-15. **Potential for "Big Bang" Integrations**: Large feature branches can lead to challenging and risky "big bang" integrations.
-16. **Reduced Frequency of Integration**: Feature branching can lead to less frequent integration, going against continuous integration principles.
-17. **Difficulty in Keeping Branches Up-to-Date**: Constantly rebasing or merging from the main branch into feature branches can be time-consuming and error-prone.
-18. **Increased Merge Conflicts**: The longer a branch lives, the higher the likelihood of merge conflicts when integrating back to the main branch.
-19. **Delayed Deployment**: Feature branches can delay deployment of completed work, as the entire feature needs to be finished before merging.
-20. **Less Emphasis on Incremental Development**: Feature branches may encourage larger, less incremental changes, which are riskier and harder to review effectively.
+- **Integration and Merge Challenges**: Feature branches often lead to complex integration issues, including accumulating conflicts and difficult merges due to their prolonged isolation from the main codebase.
+Delays in merging can result in unforeseen integration problems and additional work. **Instead:** Merge often!
+Integrate continuously.
+- **Development Bottlenecks**: The process of waiting for code reviews and approvals can slow down development.
+This introduces potential delays and inefficiencies.
+Especially if feedback is not timely or thorough enough, it leads to endless back and forth communication, blocking real progress. **Instead:** Plan ahead!
+Use templates and checklists to guide thought processes and ensure relevant questions have been addressed upfront.
+- **Quality Assurance Concerns**: Reliance on pull requests and code reviews for quality assurance can create a false sense of security.
+This may lead developers to neglect their own code quality, assuming that reviews will catch issues.
+Also pull requests often run tests on the feature branch, which is completely irrelevant in many scenarios.
+Imagine dependencies have been updated in master but not in the feature branch. **Instead:** Empower developers, create guidelines and build strong pipelines.
+“Shift left” on quality.
+Test production, not feature branches.
+- **Reduced Collaboration and Visibility**: Feature branches can cause developers to work in isolation, reducing collaboration and visibility into ongoing work.
+This unnecessarily hides valuable changes and improvements, not only from the team but from the product.
+When team members leave or features get canceled, this value is often lost. **Instead:** Share independent work separately and get it merged quickly.
+- **Increased Cognitive Load**: Managing multiple feature branches while being prevented from sharing smaller changes promptly, adds cognitive load and often ends in many things started but nothing getting done. **Instead:** Avoid context switching.
+Ensure resources are allocated conservatively and developers can work uninterrupted until completion.

-In conclusion, while feature branching and pull requests have their place, they can introduce significant challenges to the development process.
-A more continuous integration approach, with emphasis on smaller, more frequent commits to the main branch and a shift towards "left" quality practices, may lead to more efficient and effective development workflows.
+In conclusion, while feature branching and pull requests have their place, they can introduce significant challenges to the development process for smaller teams of trusted core developers.
+A more continuous integration approach, with emphasis on smaller, more frequent commits to the main branch, e.g. by fostering confidence in developers, to merge their own work, and a shift towards "left" quality practices, may lead to more efficient and effective development workflows, without losing anything on the security and robustness front.
+You might even see improvements there too.